Fysek/Eurorack/README.md

 #### Things to fix:
   - Change power socket to 10P
+  - Fix potentiometers connector (few of them are reversed now)
   - Change electrolytic capacitors to bigger sizes
   - Make more GND vias between layers
   - Split the board to two projects: front and back